-Outlines is a festival dreamed up by the brains behind Tramlines to add a dose of winter festival fun to some of Sheffield's finest venues.
+Outlines is a festival designed to add a dose of winter festival fun to some of Sheffield's finest venues.

 Expect a genre-spanning mix of established names and breaking talent, as artists take to the stage at venues including The Harley, Queens Social Club, Plug and the Leadmill.